jank-lang/jank-lang.org/resources/src/blog/2023-12-30-fast-string.md

              std::string and folly::fbstring in benchmarks.
 How can that be?
 Image: https://jank-lang.org/img/logo-dark.png

 One thing I've been meaning to do is build a custom string class for jank.
-It's not that I want to, but that C++ isn't flexible enough to allow me not to.
 I had some time, during the holidays, between wrapping up this quarter's work and starting on next quarter's, so I decided to see if I could beat both `std::string` and `folly::fbstring`, in terms of performance.
 After all, if we're gonna make a